 Bubble tries to help the transgender members of the community through fundraising events, which so far have covered transition costs for six people.
 They are also in the process of creating an NGO, the Bubble Foundation, to provide further assistance to the community.

-Lendi admits that it can be challenging to balance the need to turn a profit to keep Bubble up and running with listening to the needs of the community: “You have to have the brain of a businessman, while your heart is still that of an activist.”
+Lend admits that it can be challenging to balance the need to turn a profit to keep Bubble up and running with listening to the needs of the community: “You have to have the brain of a businessman, while your heart is still that of an activist.”

 He is also optimistic about the future of the queer community.
-“If we compare Kosovo with different countries, of course, we’re very behind in terms of LGBT+ rights.
+“If we compare Kosovo with different countries, of course, we’re very behind in terms of LGBTQI+ rights.
 But if we look back to how the situation was even just ten years ago, it’s much better.
 The last time there was a major attack against the community was in 2012.
 Compared to then, Pristina has basically become San Francisco,” he says laughing.

 * This designation is without prejudice to positions on status, and is in line with UNSC 1244 and the ICJ Opinion on the Kosovo Declaration of Independence.